Zanaad/ComputerNetworks-SocketProgramming/README.md

 2. Logs:
    - Logs are saved in the files directory
      - server_log.txt records client connections and requests.
-     - Client_Messeges_log records messeges from clients for monitoring.
+     - client_messages_log.txt records messages sent by clients for monitoring purposes.

 ### Running the Client